We all want to be the go-to person in our field, right? We all want to be that number one choice for our customers.

 Far too many business owners fail with blogging and think it doesn’t work because they don’t stick with it long enough.
 Maybe they’ll write a few posts for a couple of months, maybe share it to their social channels once or twice, but then crickets.

-But this is when you need to dig deep and unleash your inner bull.
-Be stubborn, be persistent and do it anyway.
+But this is when you need to dig deep, trust in the process and unleash your inner bull.
+Be stubborn and do it anyway.
 Because slowly but surely, you’ll start to see the payoff.

-Once a week is a good frequency for posting to your blog, but if you can only manage twice a month, or even once a month, that’s ok.
+Once a week is a good frequency for posting to your blog.
+But if you can only manage twice a month, or even once a month, that’s ok for now.
 The most important thing is that you keep going and your audience knows when they can expect to hear from you.

-Not every business is being consistent with their blog content, so you have a great opportunity to do things differently.
-To build your community and nurture those in your circle.
+Not every business is consistent with their blog content, so you have a great opportunity to do things differently.
+To be a predictable presence, build your community and nurture those in your circle.

 Not every business actively promotes their blog posts.
 So by getting your posts out there every week, you’ll boost your visibility and have more opportunities to show people how you can help them.